Prayers for Bobby: Production

 Executive producers David Permut, Daniel Sladek, and Chris Taaffe initiated and championed the project over a period of thirteen years.
 The film was directed by Russell Mulcahy.
-Screenwriter Katie Ford based the teleplay on the noted best-selling book Prayers for Bobby: A Mother's Coming to Terms with the Suicide of Her Gay Son by Leroy F. Aarons, a journalist who interviewed Mary Griffith about her experiences that led to the suicide of her son as well as her work advocating the rights of the Lesbian, Gay, Bisexual, and Transgender community.
+Screenwriter Katie Ford based the teleplay on the 1995 non-fiction book Prayers for Bobby: A Mother's Coming to Terms with the Suicide of Her Gay Son by Leroy F. Aarons, a journalist who interviewed Mary Griffith about her experiences that led to the suicide of her son as well as her work advocating the rights of the LGBTQ community.
 Griffith and Aarons are credited as co-producers on the film.
-Produced by Once Upon A Times Films, Ltd in association with Permut Presentations and Sladek Taaffe Productions, the other executive producer was Stanley M. Brooks.
+Produced by Once Upon a Times Films in association with Permut Presentations and Sladek/Taaffe Productions, the other executive producer was Stanley M. Brooks.
 The final scene of the film features "Here I Am" by Leona Lewis.

 Reception

 Ratings

-Prayers For Bobby received 3.8 million total viewers during the film's January 24, 2009 premiere on Lifetime, with 2.3 million total viewers subsequently during the January 25, 2009 airdate with a combined total of 6.1 million viewers.
+Prayers for Bobby received 3.8 million total viewers during the film's January 24, 2009, premiere on Lifetime, with 2.3 million total viewers subsequently during the January 25, 2009, airdate with a combined total of 6.1 million viewers.

-Critical reaction
+Critical response

 Critics responded positively to the film, which received approval from 73% of 15 critics and an average rating of 6.4/10 on the review aggregator Rotten Tomatoes.
 Critics' consensus on the website is "A devastating true story and terrific performance by Sigourney Weaver give Prayers for Bobby palpable power, although some viewers may find this well-intentioned film too calculating in its efforts to wring tears."
 Brian Lowry of Variety wrote "Sigourney Weaver's TV movie debut proves worth the wait, as Lifetime's fact-based Prayers for Bobby revisits ground similar to that broken nearly 25 years ago by the AIDS-themed "An Early Frost" and – thanks to enduring religious-based bigotry toward gays – still feels fresh and poignant."